apmiller108/anomaly_detection/README.md

-# anomoly_detection
+# anomaly_detection

-TODO: Write a description here
+Currently this library only estimates the guassian destribution parameters `mu` and `sigma2` for a 2D array.

 ## Installation